 Abstract

-Data centers are facilities housing computing infrastructure for processing and storing digital information.
-The rapid expansion of artificial intelligence is driving unprecedented growth in data center capacity, with global electricity demand from data centers projected to double by 2026.
-This growth creates substantial challenges for power transmission networks, as large concentrated loads can cause congestion and threaten grid reliability.
-Meanwhile, the intermittent nature of solar and wind generation requires flexible resources to maintain grid reliability and minimize curtailment.
-This paper assesses whether data center spatial flexibility-the ability to migrate computational workloads geographically-can serve as a grid resource to address these challenges.
-An optimal power flow model is developed to co-optimize generation dispatch, security reserves, and flexible data center loads.
-Case studies on a modified IEEE 73-bus system show that inflexible data center placement can lead to severe transmission violations, with line overloads reaching 30.1%.
-Enabling spatial flexibility mitigates these violations in the studied scenarios and restores system feasibility.
-This flexibility also reduces solar curtailment by up to 61.0% by strategically reallocating load to solar-rich areas.
-The results suggest that spatial flexibility offers a viable approach to defer transmission upgrades and enhance renewable utilization.
+Data centers are computing infrastructures that process and store digital information.
+The rapid growth of artificial intelligence is driving a substantial increase in data center electricity demand, posing significant challenges to transmission networks.
+Geographically concentrated loads can trigger transmission congestion and reliability constraints, while the integration of renewable requires flexible resources to maintain grid reliability and minimize renewable curtailment.
+This paper proposes that data centers can act as grid resources by geographically reallocating computational workloads to address these challenges.
+An optimal power dispatch model demonstrates that spatially flexible data center demand can reduce operating costs and spinning reserve requirements, effectively enabling data centers to function as dispatchable load resources.
+Case studies on a modified IEEE 73-bus system show that inflexible data center placement can lead to severe transmission violations, with line overloads reaching up to 30.1%.
+Enabling spatial flexibility mitigates these violations and restores system feasibility.
+Moreover, by strategically shifting demand toward solar-rich locations, spatial flexibility reduces solar curtailment by up to 61.0%.
+These results indicate that spatially flexible data center demand can provide transmission-like operational value and enhance renewable energy utilization.

 Index Terms